Take-Me1010/fileOpener/README.md

 ## future works

-Set the application path by the regular expression.
+- Set the application path by the regular expression
+- Open file from selection in editor

 ## changelog